 Is it legal?

 Check out Start Up Donut’s excellent article Choosing a business name FAQs for what else you need to be aware of.
+You might also want to doublecheck it’s not been trademarked.
+The United States Patent and Trademark Office website is a great resource for this.

 Good luck!